-Many homemade slime recipes are not made to eat but our edible slime recipe is non-toxic and chemical-free!
+Many homemade slime recipes are not made to eat.
+But our edible slime recipe is non-toxic!
 Add flavors and colors to make it how you like!

 Kids love slime.
 And by kids, I mean anyone from young kids to the elderly.
 There’s something so satisfying about sinking your hands into something so sticky and gooey but not having it stick to you.
 And better yet, no toxic chemicals, and it’s even edible!